 Dean was born in Indiana and his mother died of cancer when Dean was only nine years old.
 There is a haunting passage in that paperback I bought that tells of how Dean’s father, Winton, sent little Jimmy Dean back to his Aunt and Uncle’s home in Indiana on the train carrying his mother’s coffin.
 Jimmy was brought up in Marion, Indiana by his Aunt Ortense and Uncle Marcus and later went to college to study acting.

 His first movie was East of Eden directed by Elia Kazan who had introduced method acting to the American stage and had worked with Marlon Brando in ‘A Streetcar named Desire’.
-‘Rebel Without a Cause’ was Dean’s next movie.
+‘Rebel Without a Cause’ was Dean’s second cinematic outing.
 Directed by Nick Ray it is probably Dean’s most iconic film.
-This is the movie in which Dean wears his famous outfit of red jacket, white t shirt, and jeans.
+This is the movie in which he wears his famous outfit of red jacket, white t-shirt, and jeans.

 I was looking through my old VHS videos the other day and I came across a documentary called ‘James Dean’s last day’.
 It’s an interesting film and a sad one too as it counts down Dean’s last hours, his leaving Hollywood and his departure for a racing event at Salinas.
 There are so many ‘if onlys’ that unfold before me as I watch the film: I keep thinking if only Dean had left the Porsche on the trailer instead of driving it to the race track.
 If only the speeding ticket he was given a few hours earlier had made him slow down.
 If only a man called Donald Turnupseed had seen Dean and not turned across him.
 Such a shame, such a tragedy.
 Dean, I’m sure, would have gone on to make so many more great films and perhaps would even have directed some too.